wew55/ece2140/ece2140_cnn_theta/hardware/cnn_final/README.md

 * Change the following input files paths in line 198, 211, 224 in ./sim/test_top.vhd to: $PROJECT_ROOT_DIR/ece2140/ece2140_cnn_theta/hardware/cnn_final/input_file

-3. Run simulation in vivado, and type "restart" then "run all" (required to run very long time) in Tcl cmd line window.
+3. Run simulation in vivado, and type "restart" then "run all" (required to run very long time) in Tcl cmd line console.

 4. The output files should be written to ./output_file/out_pool.txt after running the simulation in vivado.